 21 Feb 2024read more

 The European Institute of Innovation and Technology (EIT) is the first European initiative to fully integrate the three sides of the "Knowledge Triangle" (Higher Education, Research, Business - Innovation).
-Measures funded by the EIT aim at transforming education and research results into tangible commercial innovation opportunities and fostering entrepreneurial spirit of young researchers across Europe.
+Measures funded by the EIT aim at transforming education and research results into tangible commercial innovation opportunities and fostering the entrepreneurial spirit of young researchers across Europe.

-EIT’s operative activities are delivered through operative partnerships known as “Knowledge and Innovation Communities” (KICs) – highly integrated public-private networks of universities, research organisations and businesses – which are coordinated by a Governing Board and a Headquarter (located in Budapest), ensuring strategic management.
+EIT’s operative activities are delivered through operative European partnerships known as “Knowledge and Innovation Communities” (KICs) – highly integrated public-private networks of universities, research organisations and businesses – which are coordinated by a Governing Board and a Headquarter (located in Budapest), ensuring strategic management.

 - DOCUMENT Annex to the EIT SIA - PGA (29 Feb 2020)

 - DOCUMENT Commission Opinion on the independent evaluation of the EIT

 - DOCUMENT EIT Interim Evaluation

 - DOCUMENT The Future of the European Institute of Innovation and Technology

 - DOCUMENT The European Court of Auditors Special Report on the EIT